-In the academic year 2017-2018, the College served the educational needs of 9,710 full- and part-time students through 120 academic programs or program options that lead to a certificate or to an associate degree in arts, science, or applied science.
-There were approximately 1,700 more students enrolled in non-credit courses and Workforce Development programs.
+In the academic year 2018-2019, the College served the educational needs of 9,800 full- and part-time students through 120 academic programs or program options that lead to a certificate or to an associate degree in arts, science, or applied science.
+There were approximately 1,500 more students enrolled in non-credit courses and Workforce Development programs.
 Courses are offered at convenient times for both full- and part-time study during the day, evening, and Saturdays.
-The College’s 528 full- and part-time faculty members and 141 staff are committed to continuing the proud tradition of the institution.
-According to the Fall 2017 data, our student-faculty ratio is 16:1.
-In the fall 2017, females comprised 58.5% of the College enrollment; 53.8% of the students are ehnic minorities, and 68.9% attend GCC on a part-time basis.
-The average student ageis 26.
+The College’s 530 full- and part-time faculty members and 185 staff are committed to continuing the proud tradition of the institution.
+According to the Fall 2018 data, our student-faculty ratio remains at 16:1.
+In fall 2018, females comprised 59.2% of the College enrollment; 62.4% of the students are ehnic minorities, and 70.5% attend GCC on a part-time basis.
+The average student age is 26.
 We look forward to serving the residents and businesses of South Central Connecticut.

-In Academic Year 2016-2017, 32% of graduates chose to continue their studies at a four-year institution.
-The three top universities where our students earned acceptance were Southern Connecticut State University, University of Connecticut, and Quinnipiac University.
-Furthermore, 67% of our 2013-2014 graduates were found ‘employed’ immediately after graduation, according to the state department of labor statistics.
+In Academic Year 2017-2018, 40% of graduates chose to continue their studies at a four-year institution.
+The four top universities where our students earned acceptance were Southern Connecticut State University, University of Connecticut, University of Bridgeport, and Quinnipiac University.
+Furthermore, 54.2% of our graduates from 2015 through 2017 were found ‘employed’ immediately after graduation, according to the state department of labor statistics.

 The downtown campus offers all credit and non-credit courses towards associate degrees and certificates in academic and career programs.
 The North Haven location currently houses our Automotive programs.
 All degree programs are transferable to four-year colleges and universities.
 Curricula have been designed with local employment needs in mind.
 Developmental courses in English, reading, and mathematics are offered to enhance student academic skill levels.
 English as a Second Language courses are also offered.